IOleg-crypto/WPFTuneForge/README.md

 TuneForge is a Windows Forms application developed in C# for audio playback and visualization.
 The project leverages the powerful TagLib library for audio metadata handling, and integrates a real-time audio visualizer for an enhanced user experience.

-⚠️ **TuneForge is currently in development and not fully implemented.**
->
-> Some features may be incomplete or unstable.
-Contributions and feedback are welcome!

 ## Features

 - Audio playback with support for common audio formats (MP3 , WAV)